 Being sleep deprived can put anyone at risk for a range of physical and emotional problems, some of them serious.
 Since sleep deprivation goes hand in hand with early parenthood, who is helping new mothers to get the well-deserved rest that they need?
 And why is that even important – after all, so many mothers around the world get by on very little sleep every single day?

 Sleep experts recommend around 7-9 hours of sleep each night for optimal performance, health, and safety.
 Without adequate sleep, ‘sleep debt’ begins to accumulate, which can grow so big that it can become difficult to pay back.
 Research tells us that taking little naps, relying on weekend sleep-ins, or having just one night of good sleep doesn’t repay the debt.

-Here are 14 reasons why we should all do our bit to help mothers of young babies and toddlers to get more sleep.
+why we should all help mothers of young babies and toddlers to get more sleep

 This is probably the most obvious, but the figures are a bit of a wake-up call (pardon the pun, I couldn’t resist!).
 According to WebMD, “Reducing your nighttime sleep by as little as one and a half hours for just one night could result in a reduction of daytime alertness by as much as 32%”.

 That’s a pretty significant number, and only counts for one night of lost sleep.
 Can you imagine days, weeks or months in a row of operating at around 60% or less?